ExplodingKonjac/Password-Maker/README.md

 ## How to use

-Download the zip, and run "Password Maker" or "main.exe".
+Download the zip, and run "Password Maker.exe".

 ## Tips